Central City SRO Collaborative (CCSRO)

 La Voz Latina exists as the only resource center and community leadership program for Latino immigrant families in the Tenderloin neighborhood.
 La Voz, which has its roots in tenant’s rights organizing work as part of Tenderloin Housing Clinic, was created in 2005 in response to the need for Spanish language and culturally appropriate support services as a result of the influx of Latino immigrants to the Tenderloin.
 Since then, La Voz has been central to helping immigrant families navigate the neighborhood and advocate for themselves.

-Check out the La Voz Latina Facebook page for more information.
+Check out the La Voz Latina website for more information.